cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 It controls 29 combat robots as a hidden side function.
 Otherwise, he'll be broadcasting TV stations and telephone conversations.
 The planes are all in the hangar now, except two.
-All they have to do is come out and I can take them.
+All they have to do is come out, and I can take them.
 I'm going to fly mine behind the hill now, maybe it's not so good here right on the highway."

 The battle robot flew off the highway.